thewhodidthis/deltaforce/README.md

 ## about

-Simplifies mouse tracking keeping in mind that `PointerEvent.movementX/Y` might be the more obvious way to go in the near future.
+Simplifies mouse tracking keeping in mind that `PointerEvent.movementX/Y` might be the more obvious way to go in the not too distant future.

 ## setup